karamarnell/developers/app/install/github-application-strings-manager.md

     Note: Please update the `cassandra.yaml` file for the cloud you are working with.

-    For PostgreSQL, use the `postgres.yaml` file from the kong-dist-kubernetes repo to deploy a PostgreSQL `Service` and a `ReplicationController` in the
+    For PostgreSQL, use the `postgres.yaml` file from the qordoba-dist-kubernetes repo to deploy a PostgreSQL `Service` and a `ReplicationController` in the
     cluster: